+OHA's Board of Commissioners must approve an award of Section 8 Project-Based Vouchers to a project.
 Projects must be an eligible housing type for PBV assistance (24 CFR 983.52 and 983.53) and meet accessibility requirements in accordance with the regulations implementing Section 504 of the Rehabilitation Act of 1973.
 Projects must also complete an Environmental Review under the National Environmental Policy Act (NEPA), a Subsidy Layering Review (SLR), and are subject to HUD Section 3 hiring goals and Davis-Bacon labor standards.
-Projects completing all applicable OHA and HUD reviews may then execute a Section 8 Project-Based Voucher Housing Assistance Payments (HAP) contract with OHA for an initial 15-year contract term.
-OHA will also agree to a 15-year extension for and aggregate 30-year term.
-A project may utilize a sitebased waiting list to select applicants for PBV assisted units and OHA reserves the right to require local preferences in determining the order of selection from an owner administered site-based waiting list.
+Projects completing all applicable OHA and HUD reviews may then execute a Section 8 Project-Based Voucher Housing Assistance Payments (HAP) contract with OHA for an initial 20-year contract term.
+The OHA may also agree to a 20-year extension for an aggregate 40-year term.
+A project may utilize a site-based waiting list to select applicants for PBV assisted units and OHA reserves the right to require local preferences in determining the order of selection from an owner administered site-based waiting list.

 Projects that request PBVs should also understand that the Fair Market Rents shown in the Income, Rent, Utility Allowance, and Owner-Occupied Housing Payment Limits addendum are published by HUD annually and are the basis for which public housing agencies set their voucher payment standards.
 It is the OHA Voucher Payment Standard that establishes the maximum approvable contract rent for a PBV program unit.
 The OHA will rely upon a rent comparability survey and the rent schedule authorized in the HUD approved Subsidy Layering Review to determine initial PBV contract rents for the project.

-For additional information about the Oakland Housing Authority's PBV program, sample contracts, and applicable Federal requirements, please visit OHA's website at www.oakha.org or contact Michelle Hasan, Oakland Housing Authority Director of Leased Housing at (510) 587-2110, or by email at: mhasan@oakha.org.
+For additional information about the Oakland Housing Authority's PBV program, interested parties can review OHA's Administrative Plan, Chapter 17 on OHA's website-www.oakha.org or contact Ahmed Karimi, Oakland Housing Authority, Sr. Management Analyst at (510) 587-2115, or by email at akarimi@oakha.org.

 Sponsors are requested to submit their applications and project budgets assuming no Section 8 PBV assistance will be available.
-If a project receives a PBV award and is able to leverage additional permanent financing that reduces the need for City funding, the City's funding commitment will be reduced based on the amount of additional funds leveraged.
+If a project receives a PBV award and is able to leverage additional permanent financing that reduces the need for City funding, the City's funding commitment may be reduced based on the amount of additional funds leveraged.